rtortori/iatc-intersight-iac/README.md

 git push -u origin main
 ```

+### Configuration

+The Jenkinsfile(s) in both pipelines include most of the variables used by Terraform.<br>
+You may want to customize the following - or not :) <br>

+- TF\_VAR\_resource_prefix: Each resource created in Intersight will have this prefix
+- TV\_VAR\_organization: The name of the Intersight organization you want your resources in.
+Most likely is going to be 'default' but in some cases you may want to use an alternative organization

 ### Clean-up

 To clean-up objects created in Intersight, just run the security and the compute pipelines (in this order) and when it asks for confirmation, click on 'Abort'.
 It will execute a ```terraform destroy -auto-approve``` and everything will disappear.<br>